How to Fight Fair in Relationships: 9 Rules That Protect Your Love

 6. Don't Go Radio Silent

 Shutting down completely (a.k.a. stonewalling) might feel like a way to avoid making things worse, but it usually makes the other person feel shut out.
-If you need a breather, say so—and set a time to pick the conversation back up.
+If you feel "flooded"—psychologically and physically overwhelmed—your stress hormones course through your body, triggering fight or flight mode.

 7. Keep the Volume in Check

-Yelling doesn’t make your point stronger—it just makes it harder for the other person’s brain to stay in problem-solving mode.
-Think steady voice, steady breath.
+Yelling doesn't make your point stronger—it just makes it harder for the other person's brain to stay in problem-solving mode.
+Raised voices activate the amygdala's threat response, making rational discussion neurologically impossible.

 8. Take a Strategic Break

-When things are getting too heated, call a timeout.
-Go for a walk, drink some water, or do something that helps you calm down.
-The key: agree on a time to come back and finish the conversation, so the issue doesn’t just get shoved under the rug.
+Go for a walk, drink some water, or do something that helps you feel more grounded.
+The key: agree on a time to come back and finish the conversation, so the issue doesn't just get shoved under the rug.

 9. Go for "Win-Win" (or at Least "Understand-Understand")